ericiannj/web3vote/README.md

 4. Run the code.

 ```
-yarn start
+npm run dev
 ```

-Obs: The VITE_BALLOT_CONTRACT_ADDRESS is resulted from the BallotContract deploy ().
+Obs: The VITE_BALLOT_CONTRACT_ADDRESS is resulted from the BallotContract deploy.

 ## Stack and Technology